Skip to content

 In Modulos: sharpens ORF-378 and MRF-304 (major-incident reporting).

-Title: Commission Implementing Regulation (EU) 2025/302 of 23 October 2024 laying down implementing technical standards for the application of Regulation (EU) 2022/2554 with regard to standard forms, templates and procedures for financial entities to report major ICT-related incidents and to notify significant cyber threats.
+Title: Commission Implementing Regulation (EU) 2025/302 of 23 October 2024 laying down implementing technical standards for the application of Regulation (EU) 2022/2554 with regard to the standard forms, templates, and procedures for financial entities to report a major ICT-related incident and to notify a significant cyber threat.

 In Modulos: sharpens ORF-378 and MRF-304 (forms and templates for the staged reports).